-China has become a national development strategy (Wang et al., 2023).
+As the economy continues to develop and ecological and environmental awareness take root, environmental management in China has become a national development strategy [3].
 But the "2020 China Ecological Environment Status Bulletin" reports that 135 of China's 337 prefecture-level and higher cities have air quality that is unsafe for human health.
 Developing and putting into practice the thought that "green mountains and water are golden mountains," strengthening ER, reducing environmental pollution, and fostering quality economic growth in China require discussing the importance of developing a beautiful China with blue skies, green land, and clean water.
 Recent years have seen a number of initiatives from the Chinese government aimed at protecting the environment.
 These include the "Air Pollution Prevention and Control Action Plan," the "Water Pollution Prevention and Control Action Plan," and the "Soil Pollution Prevention and Control Action Plan."
 Thus, the urgency, strictness, and necessity characteristics of ER have penetrated all aspects of the progress of China's economy and society and have grown to be an essential factor in China's modernization's success.